AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 <!--➡️ [Learn how to create and execute an IP warmup plan in this video](#video)-->

->[!CAUTION]
+>[!AVAILABILITY]
 >
->* IP warmup plan is only available in production environments.
+>This capability can only be enabled on production-type sandboxes.
 >
->* This capability is not available for organizations that have purchased the Adobe Healthcare Shield or the Privacy and Security Shield add-on offerings.
+>It is not available for organizations that have purchased the Adobe **Healthcare Shield** or **Privacy and Security Shield** add-on offerings.
->
->* This capability only applies to the email channel.

 <!--
 Benefits